saoirse-defi/CI-MS3-hashboard/README.md

 #### Gallery Slider(Mobile/Tablet View)

 From the beginning of the design of the application, I knew that a separate view would be needed to display transaction information to mobile/tablet users.
-The data table wouldn't be able to sufficiently show all data fields to the user in a satisfying manner.
+A data table in this context wouldn't be able to sufficiently show all data fields to the user in a satisfying manner.

 In order to counteract this, a gallery style view was created for mobile/tablet users.
 Each transaction is represented by a slide within a larger gallery.
 Users swipe from left to right in order to access different transactions.
 I believe this is a design which many mobile users are familiar with due to the rise of social media applications such as Instagram.